LIAAD/tieval/docs/index.rst

    pip install tieval

 .. note::
-    tieval requires Python 3.8 or above.
+    ``tieval`` requires Python 3.8 or above.

 Usage
 =====

-To understand its usability refer to the notebooks available [here]().
+To understand its usability refer to the notebooks available in :doc:`hands_on` section.

 Data